jjaswanson4/cmf-mes-openshift/README.md

 ```
 ansible-playbook -vvi inventory.yml playbooks/00-prepare-host.yml
 ```
+TODO - there is an error in the newest NPMs published by CMF.
+Need to use the direct pull from their git

 ## create SQL servers on Openshift Virt
 In order to create the windows VM on Openshift Virt, the following playbook is available.